jamesoh3928/MoonRust/docs/Final.md

 ```
 multiple variables could be the owners of the same `LuaVal`.

 However, we later noticed that Lua's functions can act as a closure.
 There were two possible approaches we could take from here: 1.
 Go through the closure body and identify the captured variables, 2.
-Wrap around `Rc` and `RefCell` around `EnvTable`.
+Capture the environment where closure is defined.
 First, we took the approach of identifying captured variables inside the closure's body.
 However, this increased the number of lines of code significantly and was not very efficient since we had to go through the entire function body even when it is not getting called.
 Also, it did not behave like Lua because when captured variables get updated, the entire `LuaValue` is overwritten inside the `Env`, not updating the `LuaVal` inside `Rc`.
 For example,

 ```Lua
 local a = 2